desmos-labs/desmos/x/posts/spec/02-concepts.md

 ##### Display url (Optional)
 Value to be displayed within the post text instead of the URL value itself.
 This might be useful if you want to shorten a link or if you want to represent a clickable text.

+### Tags (optional)
+Tags represent a set of strings that can be useful to quickly identify the post's contents.
+They can be used for content categorization or other different scopes.

 ### Author
 Address of the post author.